DEFRA/cdp-libraries/README.md

 ## Releasing

+The GitHub release workflow is intended to authenticate with npm using OIDC Trusted Publishers.
+For the first release you may need to push the empty project manually using your own npm credentials for the project to be created an then enable OIDC.
+See the [docs](https://docs.npmjs.com/trusted-publishers) for information on how to set this up.

 TL;DR: Releasing a new version of a package is as simple as running `npm run changeset` in root directory and merging a PR.

 - Developer writes changeset